 - To build authority and collect emails through offering a free to download industry report on the recruitment management sector.

-The new brand designs and website have given the sales team confidence to promote AgencyBox – so that in the first two months since launch they secured three new meetings with large corporate clients.
+The new brand designs and website has given the sales team confidence to promote AgencyBox – so that in the first two months since launch they secured three new meetings with large corporate clients.

 The images above don’t quite do it justice.
 Click here to visit the new website for AgencyBox and try out the savings calculator we created!.
 I’m thrilled to add this project to the Designbull portfolio!